log2timeline/dftimewolf/docs/recipe-list.md

 **Details:**

-Copies a disk from a project to another, creates an analysis VM, and attaches the copied disk to it.
+Copies a persistend disk from a GCP project to another, creates an analysis VM (with a startup script containing installation instructions for basic forensics tooling) in the destiantion project, and attaches the copied GCP persistend disk to it.

 Modules: `GoogleCloudCollector`